Kwame41/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Summary for any taken action.
+Summary for any all entire tasks descriptions.